jvde-github/AIS-catcher/README.md

 ## Compilation process

 ### Ubuntu and Raspberry Pi
 The steps to compile AIS-catcher for RTL-SDR dongles are fairly straightforward on a Raspberry Pi 4B and Ubuntu systems.
-First ensure you have the necessary dependencies installed.
-If not, the following commands can be used:
+First ensure you have the necessary dependencies installed for your device(s).
+If not, the following commands can be used for most devices except for the SDRPLAY:

 ```console
 sudo apt-get update